ultron-hiof/ultron/README.md

 ## Create Conv2D model

 **create_model()** is a function for create a Conv2D model, this function can take in multiple parameters or just one to create a model that the user can train for their use.
+This is a general model creation tool, for basic models so you as the user can easier learn how to make a model.

+If you choose to fill in more parameters you can make a slightly more advanced model, but at the moment still a fairly basic model.

+#### Parameters
+* **`shape`:** is the shape of the data that the model is receiving, if you choose to use Ultron's **load_x_dataset()** function call, it will in most cases work with only specifying the shape as `X.shape[1:]`

 Example where user specify only the input shape parameter:
 ```python